brownplt/pyret-lang/docs/introduction.markdown

 The fields can be accessed with dotted notation, with the same rules about square brackets for arbitrary expressions, and identifier-like keys written without (note: confused about `check`?
-It's a Pyret language feature, explained it detail later in the introduction
+It's a Pyret language feature, explained it detail later in the introduction).

     check:
       {foo: 10}.["fo" + "o"] is 10